-The European Social Fund (ESF) forms part of the European Structural and Investment Funds for 2014-20 and aims to improve employment opportunities across the EU, raise living standards and assist people to get better skills and job prospects.
+The European Social Fund (ESF) forms part of the European Structural and Investment Funds (ESIF) and aims to improve employment opportunities across the EU, raise living standards and assist people to get better skills and improve their job prospects.

-For the 2014/20 ESF delivery period the GLA has developed a suite of ESF eligible projects and programmes that align with GLA Statutory responsibilities and Mayoral Priorities.
-The projects will be commissioned and managed by the GLA's Delivery Unit who sits within the GLA Regeneration Team.
+For both the 2014/20 and 2019/23 ESF delivery period the GLA has developed a suite of ESF eligible projects and programmes that align with GLA Statutory responsibilities and Mayoral Priorities.
+The projects will be commissioned and managed by the GLA's Delivery Unit who sits within the GLA Skills and Employment Unit.